atharvajagtap29/SAM_APP_BACKEND/README.md

 #### Solution:

-- The issue was resolved after checking MongoDB Atlas for network settings and allowing connections from all IP addresses (`0.0.0.0/0`).
+- The issue was resolved after checking MongoDB Atlas for network settings and allowing connections from my VPN IP address.
 - Ensure that the environment variable `CONNECTION_URL` is correctly set in both local `.env` files and in AWS Lambda environment variables.

 ### 5. **Database Connection Function Not Async**